Eyad-Mohammed-Osama/EnhancedArray.js/README.md

 - **unspecified** (*optional*) : a numeric value that will be used as a weight for entries which doesn't have their weights specified in the weights parameter.

 Return:
+- If **weights** isn't a valid key-value object or `null`, it returns `null`.
+- If **unspecified** isn't a numeric value, it returns `null`.
-- A numeric value that denotes the average of array elements, if weights parameters was specified then this numeric value denotes the statistical average, otherwise it denotes the arithmetic average.
+- Otherwise, returns numeric value that denotes the average of array elements, if weights parameters was specified then this numeric value denotes the statistical average, otherwise it denotes the arithmetic average.

 Examples:
 ```js